chauncy-crib/tagprobot-ml/python/README.md

 # Setup

 All our Python code is written using Python 3.7.
+The following instructions will set up a Python 3.7 virtual environment.

 If you don't have `pip3` installed (you can check with `pip3 --version`):

 ```
 sudo apt install python3-pip